FlyMandi/river/README.md

 - create an API to write games with (no scripting, pure C++)
 - provide API callbacks (like glfwSetFramebufferSizeCallback);
 - add a wireframe view via hotkey
-- anything else I'm motivated enough to implement
+- anything else I'm motivated enough to implement, like for example:
+    - replacing GLFW with my own cross-platform windowing implementation (Win32, macOS, X11, Wayland)
+    - replacing stb with my own image parser